The Chinook Power Station is a proposed 350MW combined-cycle natural gas-fired power plant to be built near Swift Current, Saskatchewan, Canada.

 Estimated to cost $680m, the project is anticipated to provide clean electricity to approximately 300,000 homes.
 Saskatchewan Power Corporation (SaskPower), the leading energy supplier in Saskatchewan, will own and operate the plant.

 Construction on the power station is expected to commence in 2017, with operations expected to begin in late 2019.
 The power station is designed with a lifespan of 30 years.

 The project is expected to provide approximately 500 jobs during construction and 25 jobs once operational.

 The Chinook power station site lies in south-west Saskatchewan, roughly 100 miles (161km) north of the Canada/US border.

-The natural gas-fired power station will feature a Siemens SGT6-5000F gas turbine generator, a Siemens SST6-900 steam turbine generator, and a heat recovery steam generator (HRSG).
+The natural gas-fired power station will feature a Siemens SGT6-5000F gas turbine generator, Siemens SST6-900 steam turbine generator, and heat recovery steam generator (HRSG).
 The HRSG will be a horizontal, natural circulation, three-pressure, reheat-type generator.

 Natural gas will be combusted to produce steam that will drive a gas turbine, the mechanical energy from which will be converted into electrical energy by a coupled generator.
 The hot exhaust gases from the gas turbine will then be used to produce steam in the HRSG.
 The steam will be transferred to the steam turbine generator to produce additional power.

 The exhaust from the steam turbine generator will be sent to an air-cooled condenser, which will draw ambient air from the surroundings by utilising fans.
 Steam condensed by the condenser will then return to the steam cycle as condensate.